Exploration diamond drilling

 Exploration diamond drilling is used in the mining industry to probe the contents of known ore deposits and potential sites.
 By withdrawing a small diameter core of rock from the orebody, geologists can analyze the core by chemical assay and conduct petrologic, structural, and mineralogical studies of the rock.
 It is also often used in the geotechnical engineering industry for foundation testing in conjunction with soil sampling methods.
+The technique is named for the diamond encrusted drill bit used.

 History

 Rodolphe Leschot is often cited as being the inventor of the first core bit in 1863.
 Early diamond drilling opened up many new areas for mineral mining, and was related to a boom in mineral exploration in remote locations.
 Before the invention of the portable diamond drill, most mineral prospecting was limited to finding outcrops at the surface and hand digging.
 In the late 1970s, General Electric pioneered the technology of polycrystalline diamond compacts (PDCs) as a replacement for natural diamonds in drill bits.